-3. Create a subclass of AnnotatedTypeFactory and override two addComputedTypeAnnotations methods: addComputedTypeAnnotations (Tree, AnnotatedTypeMirror) (or addComputedTypeAnnotations (Tree, AnnotatedTypeMirror) if extending GenericAnnotatedTypeFactory) and addComputedTypeAnnotations (Element, AnnotatedTypeMirror).
+3. Create a subclass of AnnotatedTypeFactory and override two addComputedTypeAnnotations methods: addComputedTypeAnnotations(Tree, AnnotatedTypeMirror) (use addComputedTypeAnnotationsWithoutFlow(Tree, AnnotatedTypeFactory if you want to add computed type annotations to a type without using flow information.) and addComputedTypeAnnotations(Element, AnnotatedTypeMirror).
 The methods can make arbitrary changes to the annotations on a type.

 Recall that AnnotatedTypeFactory, when given a program expression, returns the expression's type.
-This should include not only the qualifiers that the programmer explicitly wrote in the source code, but also default annotations and type refinement (see Section 31.4 for explanations of these concepts).
+This should include not only the qualifiers that the programmer explicitly wrote in the source code, but also default annotations and type refinement (see Section 32.4 for explanations of these concepts).